accordproject/ergo/README.md

 ### Try it out

-If you simply want to get a peek at Ergo without installing anything, check out the examples on the [Ergo Playground](https://accordproject.github.io/ergo-playground/).
+If you simply want to get a peek at Ergo without installing anything, check out the REPL at examples on the [Ergo Playground](https://accordproject.github.io/ergo-playground/).

-You can also try Ergo using `ergotop`, an experimental REPL for Ergo.
-For instructions on installing `ergotop`, refer to [DEVELOPERS.md](DEVELOPERS.md).
+You can also try the interactive [REPL](https://ergorepl.netlify.com) (read-eval-print-loop) for Ergo.

 ### Install Ergo